 PCOS: Polycystic ovary syndrome is common condition in which there is a hormone imbalance leading to irregular menstrual cycles.
 IVF has proved very successful in patients with PCOS, who will not conceive with ovulation induction.

 Endometriosis: Patients with endometriosis, where parts of the womb lining grow outside the womb, may like to try IVF, as it has proved successful in this group.

 Premature ovarian failure: Women with premature ovarian failure or menopause can have IVF treatment using donor eggs, which typically has high success rates.

 IVF can be more successful than IUI and other forms of assisted reproductive technology.
-IVF success rates have been increasing year on year since its conception, thanks to technological advances.
+IVF success rates have been increasing since its conception, thanks to technological advances.
 Although IUI and other forms of assisted reproduction technology can be successful for some patients, on the whole they have not undergone the same level of improvement, and do not currently have as high success rates.
 IUI with donor sperm can however be a useful first option in single women and same-sex couples.

 It can help single women and same-sex couples.
 For single women or same-sex couples who wish to have a child, IVF can provide a great opportunity for helping them to become parents if IUI has not been successful.
 IVF with donor sperm can help potential patients achieve this goal.

 IVF can help to diagnose fertilisation problems.
 In some cases of unexplained infertility, there could be a problem with fertilisation.
 Cases such as these may not be diagnosed until fertilisation is attempted in the laboratory.
 Although this would be a disappointing outcome, it is useful to be able to uncover such problems so that solutions could be reached for future treatment with ICSI.